antoinebtb/TP2/README.md

 ```
 ##### FROM maven:3.8.6-amazoncorretto-17 AS myapp-build:

-This line starts the first stage of the build using a Maven image with Amazon Corretto 17.
 The image includes both the JDK and Maven, which are required to build Java applications.
 AS myapp-build names this stage so that it can be referenced later.

 ##### ENV MYAPP_HOME /opt/myapp: